GoogleCloudPlatform/market-data-transcoder/README.md

 The Datacast `transcoder` is a schema-driven, message-oriented utility to simplify the lossless ingestion of common high-performance electronic trading data formats to Google Cloud.

-Electronic trading venuess have specialized data representation and distribution needs.
+Electronic trading venues have specialized data representation and distribution needs.
 In particular, efficient message representation is a high priority due to the massive volume of transactions a venue processes.
 Cloud-native APIs often use JSON for message payloads, but the extra bytes required to represent messages using high-context encodings have cost implications in metered computing environments.

 Unlike JSON, YAML, or even CSV, binary-encoded data is low-context and not self-describing -- the instructions for interpreting binary messages must be explicitly provided by producers separately and in advance, and followed by interpreters.